AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md

 ---
 product-previous: workfront-goals
 navigation-topic: goal-management
-title: Gerenciar comentários da meta nas Metas da Adobe Workfront
+title: Gerenciar comentários de meta em Metas do Adobe Workfront
-description: Você pode adicionar comentários em todas as metas que pode visualizar no Adobe Workfront Metas.
+description: É possível adicionar comentários a todas as metas que você pode exibir no Adobe Workfront Goals.
 author: Alina
 feature: Workfront Goals
 exl-id: 6cf2d2d2-5ba5-40f2-a803-01359c338541
-source-git-commit: 25625291f691f7858634d9961fccb4465008dc3c
+source-git-commit: f5019325da11e66bf9ab315065ae2b7693660431
 workflow-type: tm+mt
-source-wordcount: '875'
+source-wordcount: '893'
 ht-degree: 0%

 ---

-# Gerenciar comentários da meta nas Metas da Adobe Workfront
+# Gerenciar comentários de meta em Metas do Adobe Workfront

 <!--consider retiring this article when goals and all objects are in parity - after the new commenting experience goes to production GA-->

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment.</span>-->

-Você pode adicionar comentários em todas as metas que pode visualizar no Adobe Workfront Metas.
+É possível adicionar comentários a todas as metas que você pode exibir no Adobe Workfront Goals.

 <!--drafted for P&P: